AdamWhiteHat/CssDeDup/README.md

 # CssDeDup

-Supports CSS file deduping, common style rule extraction and more (more detailed description below).
+Supports CSS file deduping, common style rule extraction and more ([more detailed description below](README.md#terminology)).

-CssDeDup depends on [ExCSS](https://github.com/TylerBrinks/ExCSS) to parse its CSS documents, allowing CssDeDup to work its magic.
+CssDeDup depends on [ExCSS](https://github.com/TylerBrinks/ExCSS) to parse CSS documents.
 A big thanks to Tyler Brinks for writing ExCSS.

+Linq2Css is a just wrapper around ExCSS, which is intented to provide more uniform access to the relevant properties, as well as hide irrelevant properties which are only a concern of the parser.

+Unfortunately, a CSS document isnt just a collection of style rules, all defined at the same scope.
+There are constructs such as at-rules and conditional at-rules, within which style rules can be contained.
+**NOTE: Version 1.0 handles style rules at the document level ONLY, and effectively ignores CSS rules nested under at-rules, such as @media.
+Deduped CSS documents that are written out to disk will re-serialize these constructs as-is or as functionally-equivalent CSS.** So they are 'handled' in that sense, *but their rules do not participate in de-duplication*.

 # Table Of Contents